themrleon/rpi-experiments/README.md

 Powered via a 5V microUSB connector.
 Power consumption ranges 300mA (1.5W) - 700mA (3.5W) (depending on connected peripherals and workload)

 # What OS to use?
-It all comes down to the GPU support, if you don't care about GPU and performance, you can still use any 32 bit version: https://www.raspberrypi.com/software/operating-systems/
+It all comes down to the GPU support, if you don't care about GPU and performance, you can use any 32 bit version: https://www.raspberrypi.com/software/operating-systems/

-For the experiments I will stick with the latest Debian Buster, because it's one of the last OS that supported the GPU of this model: http://downloads.raspberrypi.com/raspios_oldstable_armhf/images/raspios_oldstable_armhf-2023-05-03/
+For the experiments I will stick with the latest Raspbian Buster, because it's one of the last OS that supported the GPU of this model: http://downloads.raspberrypi.com/raspios_oldstable_armhf/images/raspios_oldstable_armhf-2023-05-03/

 # Raspberry PI GPU